wolfram-laube/clarissa/docs/adr/ADR-007-ci-as-observability-layer.md

 Accepted

 ## Context
-ORSA development relies on iterative changes across code, docs, and governance-related logic.
+CLARISSA development relies on iterative changes across code, docs, and governance-related logic.
 Traditional CI setups tend to act as a hard gate: either "green" or "red".
 This becomes counterproductive when:
 - failures can be flaky or environment-dependent,